 Three years, two years, even one year is long enough for a group of Five adventurers to get to know each other, but again, that history does not exactly have to be played out.

 Of course, it stands to reason that as far as adventurers go, there is a much more diverse combination of PCs.
 Likewise, there are also many diverse backgrounds to come up with.

 As far as all wanting to go on the same adventure?

 The same guy that tacked that note to the tavern wall is the same guy that took the life of the ranger’s daughter, is also the one that stole the dagger from the rogue’s dad, and also is the same enemy of the barbarian’s clan of whom he must seek out to kill.

 And what of the other two faithful PCs that grew up together in the same town?
 Not much was mentioned about them.
 Why?
 Well, we already know how they are acquainted, but of course that does not mean they cannot have backgrounds of their own.

 The key element here is to keep in mind that assembling the PCs in the same place does not have to be a horrible thing.
 No Nightmare has to take place.
 It simply makes the idea of the adventure flow a bit smoother.

 Think about it this way: the group that will play next week, how did they come to know each other?
 Not their Player Characters, but the Players themselves?
 Surely they did not all spontaneously ‘pop’ into existence sitting at the table, dice in hand, ready to play.
 Did one guy work at the pizza joint and saw your D&D hat and ask a question?
-Did the guy that sits at the far end of the table grow up three blocks away?
+Did the lady that sits at the far end of the table grow up three blocks away?

 The point is your players have history that brought them all together to play.
 What history will their characters have that brings them together to adventure?